lingaoqiming/lingaoqiming.github.com/index.md

-When it comes to technology, the list of interests that I have is quite long, and unfortunately, there isn't enough time in the day to explore all of them when you take into account work, school, and all the other things that take up time.
-So, I'll just put a small list
+When it comes to technology, the list of interests that I have is quite long, and unfortunately, there isn't enough time in the day to explore all of them so, I'll just put a small list here:
-here:

 - <span class="heading">Artificial Intelligence</span>

-  More specifically multi-agent planning, although I haven't had much time to explore this.
-I think that what
-  [Anki Drive](http://anki.com/) is doing is really awesome.
-I looked at their job posting...
-I have a lot of work to do!
+  I'm really excited where this is going to take us in the future.

 - <span class="heading">Programming Languages</span>